 Does Canada Life Cover Therapy?

 Canada Life insurance plans offer coverage for many different mental health treatments, including therapy and counselling.
-But keep in mind that every policy is different — what your employer covers can differ entirely from another, even in similar industries.
+But keep in mind that every policy is different — what your insurance covers can differ depending on your specific plan through employer benefits or your own personal health insurance plan.

 Does Canada Life insurance cover therapy?

-Does your employer's policy include coverage for mental health services?
-If so, your benefits will give you Canada Life insurance company coverage for therapy and counselling.
+If your Canada Life plan includes coverage for mental health services?
+If so, your benefits will give you Canada Life insurance coverage for therapy and counselling.
 But the details of your coverage depend entirely on your employer's specific program, coverage options, and extended health care coverage.

 Because of that, if you read just one part of this article, make it this: